minvws/nl-covid19-coronacheck-provider-docs/docs/providing-events-by-digid.md

 Filter      | Scope      | Meaning
 ------------|------------|---------
-positivetest|oldest      |Provider should return the earliest positive test result for the user.
-This will be used for vaccination completion. positivetest|mostrelevant|Provider should return the most relevant positive tests.
-Typically this is the most recent test.
-However if the most recent test is an antigen test, it would not lead to a DCC.
-In that case, the provider should **also** return the most recent PCR test.
+positivetest|firstepisode|Provider should return the earliest positive test result for the user, regardless of PCR or antigen test type.
+This will be used for vaccination completion. positivetest|mostrecent  |Provider must return the most recent test for the user, regardless of PCR or antigen test type.
+In addition, if this most recent test is an antigen test, it should also return the most recent PCR test, if present.
 In that case 2 tests are returned.
-If the most recent test is a PCR test, that is the only test returned as it's useful for both CTB and DCC.
+The rationale is that only the most recent PCR test yields a DCC, while the most recent antigen yields a CTB.

 Notes: